 Overall the experience fueled my passion for social justice.
-Despite my early years growing up in a state house, I never lacked for food, books, or a warm bed.
+Despite my early years growing up in a state house in Porirua, I never lacked for food, books, or a warm bed.
 The same cannot be said of the children of gang members and associates.
-I will not rest until every child who wants to go to university has the same opportunities I did.

 Saving lives.
 And not.

 Lifeline – a free public crisis phone line.
-I couldn’t stop my uncle from taking his own life, but it eases the pain to remember the caller – a young man – who said he’d decided not to kill himself because of talking to me.
-While I stopped volunteering at Lifeline crisis counseling about three years ago, joining the organization was one of the best decisions of my life.
+I couldn’t stop my uncle from taking his own life, but it eases the pain to remember the caller – a young man – who said he’d decided not to kill himself after talking to me.
+While I stopped volunteering at Lifeline about 2103, joining the organization was one of the best decisions of my life.
 I learned so much about myself and I miss the callers.
 Sadly, part of the reason I left was the organization was disintegrating.
 It’s now under new management

-My Ph.D. involved four years playing with healthcare robots.
+My PhD involved four years playing with healthcare robots.
 Weird, I know.
 Just think mobile computers stuffed to the gills with mental and physical healthcare devices and software.
 After that I had the good luck to consult part-time for Taska Prosthetics over a four year period – helping develop robotic prosthetic hands that were useful and easy to use.
 A good prosthetic can transform lives.
 Fascinating and rewarding work.